iagerogiannis/approach-circle-with-bezier/README.md

 ### Parameterization

-#### Parameterization of Bezier Spline
+#### Parameterization of Bézier Spline

-The curve is parameterized with a Bezier spline of 6 Control Points.
+The curve is parameterized with a Bézier spline of 6 Control Points.
 In order to simplify the problem and minimize the variables we exploit geometry symmetries, so that we have to define only 5 unknowns as shown in the graph above.

-Bezier Spline's Control Points have the following coordinates:
+Bézier Spline's Control Points have the following coordinates:

 <p align="center">
   <img src="readme/Screenshot_1.png">
 </p>

-Bezier Spline gets parameterized as follows:
+Bézier Spline gets parameterized as follows:

 <p align="center">
   <img src="readme/Screenshot_2.png">
 </p>

-Performing the operations gives the following form of the final Bezier parameterization equations:
+Performing the operations gives the following form of the final Bézier parameterization equations:

 <p align="center">
   <img src="readme/Screenshot_3.png">